Little Women Review (2019) - A 19th century roller-coaster of dreams, corsets, feminist sass and a dash through time!

 “Little Women” stands as a cinematic triumph!
 The acting is phenomenal, and the writing is fantastic weaving a tale that transcends time!
 Its veneer of familial warmth and sisterly camaraderie, hides a lot more depth than meets the eye.
 The film subtly raises questions about societal norms and gender roles.
 It prompts us to reevaluate the virtues of selflessness and challenges the conventional expectations placed upon women.
 It is a film that not only tugs at your heartstrings but also encourages us to think about intricacies of family and societal dynamics.

 Overall “Little Women” is a fun ride and a feast for the senses!
 We enjoyed the film greatly and highly recommend it!
 It's got heart, humor, and enough sisterly love to keep you warm during these cold months.
 If you are someone that enjoys stories of love, loss, sisterly camaraderie and the quest for self-discovery then this is the movie for you!
-Cheers to “Little Women!”
+Cheers to “Little Women” and most importantly cheers to you!

 We give Little Women 4 out of 5 glasses of Holiday Punch!